Caspian (band): Dust and Disquiet: 2015–2017

 In June 2015, Caspian released a 10th anniversary concert film, Live From the Larcom, recorded at the historic Larcom Theatre in their hometown of Beverly, Massachusetts in October 2014.
 The release was followed by a free screening of the film at the Cabot Theater.

 The band began work on their fourth LP in March and April, and began hosting "listening parties" where paying fans were given iPods loaded with tracks from the album and invited to listen and discuss the record.
 The band also hosted additional parties in Europe in April and May 2015.
 On June 26, Noisey premiered the first single, "Sad Heart of Mine", off the upcoming record, titled Dust & Disquiet.
 On September 13, 2015, the band appeared on "Boston Emissions", a radio program airing on WZLX.
 All six members were in studio for the interview and a number of the new songs were played from the forthcoming record.
 Dust & Disquiet was released worldwide on September 25, 2015.
 Along with the single, the band announced U.S. and Canada tour dates for the fall, 2015.
 The album was the first from the band to include vocals.

-By the end of the first four months of 2016, the band had played over 50 shows.
-In February, the band did a U.S. tour with Defeater, after which they headed to Asia, where they performed a dozen total shows in China, Taiwan and the band's first-ever shows in Japan.
-Once back in the U.S., the band headed out on tour in support of Underoath.
-The tour opened in Houston on March 21 and concluded in Orlando Florida on April 24, with 29 total shows played.